-These results raise an immediate question: did COVID-19 have a broader impact on the density premium in patent quantity, or is the effect limited to the most novel inventions?
-Theoretically, a drop in local interactions may have an ambiguous effect on the overall innovation output.
-While reducing in-person interactions may curtail idea exchange, the concomitant surge in online communication may boost the production of less novel inventions, for which idea exchange can be more easily coordinated by individuals and organizations.
+These findings raise an immediate question: Did COVID-19 have a broader impact on the density premium in patent quantity, or was the effect confined to the most novel inventions?
+While restrictions to in-person interactions may have curtailed opportunities of random idea exchange, they may also have induced inventors to refocus their effort towards less novel inventions, for which idea exchange can occur online and is more easily coordinated by individuals and organizations.
 These two effects run in opposite directions, making the impact of COVID-19 on the density premium in total patenting ex-ante ambiguous.

-Table A7 shows estimates of regressions analogous to Equation (5), but in which we use the local patent count as the outcome variable (since many patent applications from 2021 have not been published at the time of data collection, we drop 2021 in the regressions discussed here).
+Table A6 shows estimates of regressions analogous to Equation (2), but in which we use the local patent count as the outcome variable (since many patent applications from 2021 have not been published at the time of data collection, we drop 2021 in the regressions discussed here).
 Columns 1 and 2 use the raw count of patent applications, while columns 3 and 4 use the inventor-weighted count.
 As a point of reference to interpret magnitudes, columns 1 and 3 show the estimates without CSD fixed effects.
 Before COVID-19, a 10% increase in population density in a CSD was associated with 4.0 more patent applications per year in the raw count, and 1.9 more applications per year in the inventor-weighted count (Panel A).
 Columns 2 and 4, which include CSD fixed effects, show that, for both measures, there is no detectable effect of COVID-19 on the density premium.
 We obtain similar results when conducting the analysis at the monthly level (reported in Panel B) and at the month-by-CPC Section level (reported in Panel C).

-Table A8 provides further evidence that the change in the density premium for tail novelty represents a compositional change, where patenting in denser locations shifts away from the most novel inventions and towards less novel ones.
-Panel A (B) shows estimates of regressions analogous to Equation (5), but in which the outcome variable is the count of patents in the top 5% (bottom 95%) of the overall novelty distribution.
-The density premium drops significantly during the pandemic for the count of the most novel inventions, but it remains stable for the count of the less novel patents.
-Tables A9 and A10 show consistent results when high-novelty patents are defined as those in the top 1% and 10% of the novelty distribution, respectively.
+Table A7 provides further evidence that the change in the density premium for tail novelty represents a compositional change, where patenting in denser locations shifts away from the most novel inventions and towards less novel ones.
+Panel A (B) shows estimates of regressions analogous to Equation (2), but in which the outcome variable is the count of patents in the top 5% (bottom 95%) of the overall novelty distribution.
+The density premium drops significantly during the pandemic for the count of the most novel inventions, but it remains stable for the count of the less novel ones.
+Tables A8 and A9 show consistent results when high-novelty patents are defined as those in the top 1% and 10% of the novelty distribution, respectively.